Corporate Governance Report

 The members of the AC have many years of experience in senior management positions in both ﬁnancial and industrial sectors.
 The Board is of the opinion that the members of the AC are appropriately qualiﬁed to discharge their responsibilities.

-The main objective of the AC is to assist the Board in fulfilling the fiduciary responsibilities of the Company and each of its subsidiaries.
+The main objective of the AC is to assist the Board in fulﬁlling their ﬁduciary duties to the Company and each of its subsidiaries.
 The AC, pursuant to its written terms of reference, shall:

-(a) recommend to the Board the appointment or re-appointment and approving the remuneration and terms of engagement of the external auditors and internal auditors;
+- recommend to the Board the appointment or re-appointment or removal of, and approving the remuneration and terms of engagement of, the external auditors and internal auditors;

-(c) evaluate the effectiveness of both the internal and external audit efforts through regular meetings;
+- evaluate the adequacy, effectiveness, independence, scope and results of both the internal and external audit functions;

-(k) meet with the external and internal auditors, without the presence of the Management, at least annually;
+- meet with the external and internal auditors, without the presence of the Management, at least annually; and

 In addition to the abovementioned activities undertaken to fulﬁl its responsibilities, the AC is kept abreast by the Management, external and internal auditors on changes to accounting standards, Catalist Rules and other rules and regulations which could have an impact on the Group’s business and ﬁnancial statements.

-The AC has met the external auditors and the internal auditors, without the presence of the Management, for 9M2020.
+The AC has met the external auditors and the internal auditors, without the presence of the Management, for FY2022.

-The policy aims to encourage the reporting of such matters in good faith, with the confidence that employees making such reports will be treated fairly and, to the extent possible, be protected from reprisal.
+The policy aims to encourage the reporting of such matters in good faith, with the conﬁdence that the identity of the whistleblower is kept conﬁdential and only made known to the members of the AC, which has oversight and monitors the whistle-blowing function, and employees making such reports in good faith will be treated fairly and be protected from reprisal.
 On an ongoing basis, the whistle-blowing policy is covered during staff training as part of the Group’s efforts to promote fraud control awareness.

-There was no whistle-blowing report received during 9M2020.
+There was no whistle-blowing report received during FY2022.

 Complaints, incidents or claims can be raised directly to the Chairman of the AC at firstname.lastname@example.org.